paritytech/research/docs/Polkadot/protocols/block-production/SASSAFRAS.md

 ### 4) Verification

-A transaction of this type is valid for block inlcusion if it can be verified as follows.

-To verify the published transactions $(out_{m, v,i}, \pi_{m,v,i})$, the corresponding SNARK proof must be checked.
+A transaction of this type is valid for block inclusion if it can be verified.
+To check published transactions $(out_{m, v,i}, \pi_{m,v,i})$, the corresponding SNARK proof must hold.
 This verification requires:
 - the input $in_{m,i}$, which can be computed from $i$ and $r_m$,
 - the published output $out_{m,v,i}$
-- the aggregate public key $apk$.
+- the aggregate public key, denoted as $apk$.

 These values constitute the public inputs to the SNARK verifier:
 $$